Murder of Philip Lawrence: Aftermath

 The case increased the level of concern expressed about levels of violence involving school-age youths, and the safety of pupils and staff while in school, which were beginning to become public issues in the United Kingdom in the early 1990s.
 This followed the fatal stabbing of 12 year-old Nikki Conroy by a mentally ill intruder at her Middlesbrough school in March 1994.
 In March 1996, 16 young children and their teacher were shot dead by Thomas Hamilton, an intruder at their school in Dunblane, Scotland.
 In July 1996, nursery nurse Lisa Potts and several toddlers were wounded by machete-wielding Horrett Campbell, an intruder at their nursery school in Wolverhampton.
 These incidents all contributed to major strengthening of security measures at schools across Britain, particularly in areas with high crime rates.

-Philip Lawrence was posthumously awarded the Queen's Gallantry Medal (QGM) on 14 June 1997.
+Lawrence was posthumously awarded the Queen's Gallantry Medal (QGM) on 14 June 1997.

 The Philip Lawrence Awards were instituted by the then Home Secretary Michael Howard in Lawrence's honour, and were first presented on 15 March 1997.
 They honour outstanding achievement by young people aged 11–20.
 Lawrence's widow Frances was appointed a Member of the Order of the British Empire (MBE) in the 2009 Birthday Honours for services to charity, for her role in setting up the award.

 Chindamo deportation controversy

 In August 2007, an Asylum and Immigration Tribunal ruled that Chindamo could not be deported to his home country of Italy on completion of his prison sentence.
 He had resided in the UK for 19 years, long enough to make him a permanent resident under EU law after discounting 10 years spent in jail.
 As such, only 'serious grounds of...public security' could justify his expulsion.
 The tribunal disagreed with the Home Office's argument that this threshold was reached in Chindamo's case.
 The tribunal found that even if the EU law argument had failed, he would have a right to stay under human rights law.
 In the exceptional circumstances of his having lived in England since age 6, an Article 8 right to "family life" was found in relation to his mother and siblings.

-The decision was severely criticised by Frances Lawrence, Philip Lawrence's widow.
+The decision was severely criticised by Lawrence's widow, Frances Lawrence.
 David Cameron, then leader of the opposition, argued that the case showed the Human Rights Act 1998 'has to go' and be replaced.